-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 95. Last.FM

-Last.FM is a social media platform that follows the listening habits of users to create custom playlists.
+Last.FM is a social media platform that follows users’ listening habits to create custom playlists.

 Last.FM can gather data from popular music streaming apps, internet radio stations, or the user’s own desktop or mobile devices.